zhangcy10/percona-server-mongodb/docs/fractal_tree_engine/README.md

 #### Build MongoDB

+**Note:** *This will build the binaries for testing the Fractal Tree storage engine and does not include other components of the normal production build.*

 Now that the Fractal Tree library has been built, we can build the MongoDB server components by adding the appropriate arguments:

 ```